zainhussaini/salat/README.md

 ## Planned features
 1. Adjustment for higher altitudes
-2. Options for Isha/Fajr calculation in high altitudes based on "middle of the night" and "sevent of the night" methods
+2. Options for Isha/Fajr calculation in high altitudes based on "middle of the night" and "seventh of the night" methods
 3. Add additional calculation methods